ProJSLib/jsbits/README.md

 [TypeScript][9] | ✔        | -            | -            | -             | -
 [jQuery][10]    | -        | ✔            | -            | -             | ✔

-In one way or another, most modern bundlers let you configure the field used to resolve the import &ndash;this includes webpack, jspm, browserify, and Rollup&ndash;, but even without this support, you can direct your tool to the desired format using its filename.
+In one way or another, most modern bundlers let you configure the field used to resolve imports &ndash;this includes webpack, jspm, browserify, and Rollup&ndash;, but even without this support, you can direct your tool to the desired format using its folder and/or extension.

-Surprisingly, one such tool is TypeScript, which always uses the "main" field, at least until v3.1.x, so you are using ESM imports you need enable `esModuleInterop` in your tsconfig.json _or_ import the function by its filename, like this:
+Surprisingly, one such tool is TypeScript, which always uses the "main" field, at least until v3.1.x, so if you are using ESM imports you need enable `esModuleInterop` in your tsconfig.json _or_ import the function by its filename, like this:

 ```ts
 import addMonths from '@jsbits/add-months/esm'         // ES5 variant